 - Summer visits: Duvet cover (not duvet) or summer weight sleeping bag and pillow.

-Accommodation: To keep programme costs as affordable as possible volunteers stay together in a traditional Bulgarian style volunteer apartment in Varna city centre in shared (occasionally) mixed sex dorm style rooms.
+Accommodation: To keep programme costs as affordable as possible volunteers stay together in a functional traditional Bulgarian/Communist style volunteer apartment in Varna city centre in shared (occasionally) mixed sex dorm style rooms.
 Apartment has modern bathroom, lounge/sleeping area and communal kitchen.
 Please be aware that the appartments are basic and functional.
 Support: Back-up and support during your stay available when needed from your English speaking group leader, although most visits are hassle-free, Varna feels pretty much like Brighton or Bournemouth in the UK, except there’s a sandy beach and the sea’s considerably warmer!

 Meet the project team

 You could not be better looked after in Bulgaria with help and support at every step of the way.
 Our Bulgaria volunteer programme benefits from a knowledgeable group leader who knows the town inside out.
 They will do everything they can to make your volunteering programme smooth and enjoyable from day one.